 Focus on feeling good, rather than looking good.

-- As you have already discovered, fashion is fun!
-Getting dressed up and doing your hair can make you feel like a goddess!
+As you have already discovered, fashion is fun!
+Getting dressed up and donning five different hair-bands makes you feel like a goddess!

 If you want to over-accessorise and wear eye-popping outfits – I’m not going to battle you.